 Extreme Tee Shot: Shadow Mountain, Cranbrook, BC

-Shadow Mountain, hole 17: affectionately – and not so affectionately – dubbed THE MONSTER.
-Yep.
-The Monster.
-A golf hole dubbed The Monster.
-Extreme enough golfing for you?
+Shadow Mountain, Hole 17: affectionately – and not so affectionately – dubbed THE MONSTER.
+That’s right, The Monster.
+Does that should extreme enough for you?

 Didn’t quite go as planned on the 17th?
-Don’t worry, Shadow Mountain is a 19-hole golf course… you’ve got two more exhilarating holes to redeem yourself.
+Don’t worry, Shadow Mountain is a 19-hole golf course, so you’ll have two more exhilarating holes to redeem yourself.

 Extreme Bonus: The Canadian Rockies form the backdrop for what we like to call a round with a view.
 And by views, we mean views from every tee.
 And fairway.
 And green.